-We subjected our brand new iPhone X to a scratch and drop test to determine how much this glass and stainless steel phone can handle.
+We subjected our brand new iPhone X to a scratch-and-drop test to determine how much this glass and stainless steel phone can handle.

 If you just spent $1,000 or more on an iPhone X, put a case on it now!

-Apple’s tenth-anniversary iPhone has a slick new look with a nearly bezel-less screen, glass back and stainless steel frame.
+Apple’s tenth-anniversary iPhone has a slick new look with a nearly bezel-less screen, glass back, and stainless steel frame.
 Just like the iPhone 8 and 8 Plus, the glass back allows the X to have wireless charging– but it also means you now have two breakable surfaces to worry about.

 So should you be worried?
 To find out, we subjected a pair of brand-new iPhone X handsets to a few durability tests.

-Most iPhone screens are prone to scratches, but with glass on either side the iPhone X has more potential surface area to scratch.
+Most iPhone screens are prone to scratches, but with glass on either side, the iPhone X has more potential surface area to scratch.
 But the stainless steel frame should, in theory, be tougher to scuff than the aluminum on previous models.

 When I turned over the phones though, I noticed their screens already had some additional tiny dents and scratches just from rubbing up against the ceramic surface I was testing them on.
-They key test didn’t do much, and the sandpaper left a similar mark as on the back glass.
+The key test didn’t do much, and the sandpaper left a similar mark as on the back glass.

-Drop test 1
+Drop Test 1

 Next, I took our Space Gray iPhone X out to the sidewalk in front of our office: a place where many screens have met their doom.

-Like our drop tests for the iPhone 8, our first drop was from 3 feet (0.9 m), or about pocket-height for most people.
+Like our drop tests for the iPhone 8, our first drop was from 3 feet (0.9 m), or about pocket height for most people.

 The back hit first, but it then did a small flip and landed screen-side down with the back facing me so I could see the damage immediately.
 The glass from three of the four corners cracked at different degrees of severity and scuffed up the side of the camera mount.
 The bottom right-hand corner took the biggest hit and had the largest fracture flanking the corner.
 Even the stainless steel on the frame looked chipped on this side where the phone hit the floor.
-The top right corner also had a small tear and scuff on the frame, and another tiny bump on the bottom left hand corner of the glass.
+The top right corner also had a small tear and scuff on the frame, and another tiny bump on the bottom left-hand corner of the glass.

 Not good considering it was the first drop.

-Drop test 2
+Drop Test 2

-Next I dropped the iPhone X from the same height (3 ft), but this time face-down.
+Next, I dropped the iPhone X from the same height (3 ft), but this time face-down.
 It landed almost flat on the screen and didn’t flip over.

 I could see even deeper fractures extending diagonally across the entire back of the phone from the impact.
 As soon as I turned it over, I noticed new cracks on the bottom edge of the screen.
 The worst dent was on the bottom right-hand corner, probably where it hit first.
-I ran my finger on the circular dent where it hit and felt a few tiny shards fall of the edge.
-The cracks radiated out from this point rebounding onto another scuff on the bottom of the screen closer to the left hand corner.
+I ran my finger on the circular dent where it hit and felt a few tiny shards fall off the edge.
+The cracks radiated out from this point rebounding onto another scuff on the bottom of the screen closer to the left-hand corner.

 Once I turned off the screen, I noticed an additional hairline fracture running from the bottom left where the second scuff was almost to the top of the phone.
 Everything still worked fine, but this iPhone X definitely looked banged up.